 Conduits shall be set out in the locations shown on the standard drawings or described elsewhere in the Contract.
-Generally, locations of conduits are indicative only and set out best to suit site conditions and in accordance with MRTS91 Conduits and Pits.
+Generally, locations of conduits are indicative only and set out best to suit site conditions and in accordance with MRTS91 Conduits and Pits and Clause 8 MRTS01 Introduction to Technical Specifications.
 Generally, setting out of conduits is not required to be set out by a Surveyor.
-There is a Hold Point in MRTS91 Conduits and Pits once setting out is done.